DIABOT-dev/asinu/docs/tech/STORAGE_POLICY.md

 # Viettel Storage Policy

 ## Purpose
-This policy standardizes how DIABOT services interact with Viettel Object Storage and auxiliary backups after the Bolt/Supabase sunset.
+This policy standardizes how DIABOT services interact with Viettel Object Storage and auxiliary backups after the Bolt backend sunset.

 ## Storage Access Model
 - **Single entry point:** All upload and download operations MUST be performed through DIA BRAIN backend services.
 Frontend or mobile clients are prohibited from direct Viettel Object Storage calls.